PhilipvEgmond/plantcentre_timer/README.md

 - Start by deleting old, unnecessary code: in setup() delete `time1();`, in time1() delete the delay()'s and `time1;` as we'll be looping through the loop function again.
 - First we need to declare some variables we'll be using as timer interval and to store trigger points in time.
 Above the setup() function write `const unsigned long interval1 = 3000;` and `unsigned long oldTime1 = 0;`.
 - Inside loop() declare a var to store the millis() in `unsigned long curTime = millis();`
-- Underneath we can check if the interval time has passed since last time the function fired:
+- Underneath we'll check if the interval time has passed since last time the function fired:
 ```
 if (curTime - oldTime1 >= interval1) {
     oldTime = curTime;